Use the Curriculum Helpers

 Section titled “find_except()”Returns a specific except handler matching the exception type and optional variable name.

-code_str = """try: x = 1 / 0except ZeroDivisionError: print("division by zero")except ValueError as e: print(f"value error: {e}")except: print("other error")"""node = Node(code_str)try_stmt = node.find_trys()[0]try_stmt.find_except("ZeroDivisionError").find_body().is_equivalent("print('division by zero')") # Truetry_stmt.find_except("ValueError", "e").find_body().is_equivalent("print(f'value error: {e}')") # Truetry_stmt.find_except().find_body().is_equivalent("print('other error')") # True (bare except)
+code_str = """try: x = 1 / 0except ZeroDivisionError: print("division by zero")except ValueError as e: print(f"value error: {e}")except: print("other error")"""node = Node(code_str)try_stmt = node.find_trys()[0]try_stmt.find_except("ZeroDivisionError").find_body().is_equivalent("print('division by zero')") # Truetry_stmt.find_except("ValueError", "e").find_body().is_equivalent("print(f'value error: {e}')") # Truetry_stmt.find_except().find_body().is_equivalent("print('other error')") # True (bare except)has_except()

 Section titled “has_except()”Returns True if a try statement has an except handler for the given exception type and variable name.

-code_str = """try: x = 1 / 0except ZeroDivisionError: print("division by zero")except ValueError as e: print(f"value error: {e}")"""node = Node(code_str)try_stmt = node.find_trys()[0]try_stmt.has_except("ZeroDivisionError") # Truetry_stmt.has_except("ValueError", "e") # Truetry_stmt.has_except("ValueError") # False
+code_str = """try: x = 1 / 0except ZeroDivisionError: print("division by zero")except ValueError as e: print(f"value error: {e}")"""node = Node(code_str)try_stmt = node.find_trys()[0]try_stmt.has_except("ZeroDivisionError") # Truetry_stmt.has_except("ValueError", "e") # Truetry_stmt.has_except("ValueError") # Falsefind_try_else()

 Section titled “find_try_else()”Returns the else block of a try statement.

-code_str = """try: x = 1except ValueError: print("error")else: print("success") x = 2"""node = Node(code_str)try_stmt = node.find_trys()[0]try_stmt.find_try_else().is_equivalent("print('success')\nx = 2") # True
+code_str = """try: x = 1except ValueError: print("error")else: print("success") x = 2"""node = Node(code_str)try_stmt = node.find_trys()[0]try_stmt.find_try_else().is_equivalent("print('success')\nx = 2") # Truefind_finally()

 Section titled “find_finally()”Returns the finally block of a try statement.

-code_str = """try: x = 1except ValueError: print("error")finally: print("cleanup") x = None"""node = Node(code_str)try_stmt = node.find_trys()[0]try_stmt.find_finally().is_equivalent("print('cleanup')\nx = None") # True
+code_str = """try: x = 1except ValueError: print("error")finally: print("cleanup") x = None"""node = Node(code_str)try_stmt = node.find_trys()[0]try_stmt.find_finally().is_equivalent("print('cleanup')\nx = None") # Truefind_matches()

 Section titled “find_matches()”Returns a list of match statements.

-match y: case 1: pass"""node = Node(code_str)len(node.find_matches()) # 2node.find_matches()[0].is_equivalent("match x:\n case 0:\n pass\n case _:\n pass") # True
+code_str = """match x: case 0: pass case _: passmatch y: case 1: pass"""node = Node(code_str)len(node.find_matches()) # 2node.find_matches()[0].is_equivalent("match x:\n case 0:\n pass\n case _:\n pass") # Truefind_match_subject()

 Section titled “find_match_subject()”Returns the subject of a match statement.

-code_str = """match x: case 0: pass"""node = Node(code_str)node.find_matches()[0].find_match_subject().is_equivalent("x") # True
+code_str = """match x: case 0: pass"""node = Node(code_str)node.find_matches()[0].find_match_subject().is_equivalent("x") # Truefind_match_cases()

 Section titled “find_match_cases()”Returns a list of case blocks in a match statement.

-code_str = """match x: case 0: print(0) print('spam') case _: pass"""node = Node(code_str)len(node.find_matches()[0].find_match_cases()) # 2node.find_matches()[0].find_match_cases()[0].find_body().is_equivalent("print(0)\nprint('spam')") # Truenode.find_matches()[0].find_match_cases()[1].find_body().is_equivalent("pass") # True
+code_str = """match x: case 0: print(0) print('spam') case _: pass"""node = Node(code_str)len(node.find_matches()[0].find_match_cases()) # 2node.find_matches()[0].find_match_cases()[0].find_body().is_equivalent("print(0)\nprint('spam')") # Truenode.find_matches()[0].find_match_cases()[1].find_body().is_equivalent("pass") # Trueis_equivalent() cannot be used on the items found by find_match_cases() because a standalone case raises a SyntaxError.

 find_case_pattern()